 Freie Universität Berlin, founded in 1948, is the youngest of Berlin's universities and one of the biggest in Germany.
 Its founding was triggered by the ideological differences between the allied forces and the persecution of dissident students at what was then the Berliner Universität located in the Soviet sector of the divided city.
 Ever since then, the Freie Universität carries the words Truth, Justice, and Liberty in its seal.

-As a comprehensive university, Freie Universität Berlin offers more than 150 study programs at twelve departments and three central institutes.
-The nationwide unique width and depth of research in the humanities takes place under the umbrella of the Dahlem Humanities Center.
-A special characteristic of the university is its number of “smaller” disciplines such as Arabic Studies and Jewish Studies.
+As a comprehensive university, Freie Universität offers more than 150 degree programs in a broad range of subjects at a total of eleven departments and four central institutes.
+Charité - Universitätsmedizin Berlin is the joint medical faculty of Freie Universität Berlin and Humboldt-Universität zu Berlin.
+The breadth of research in the humanities at Freie Universität Berlin, which is unique in Germany, is brought together under the umbrella of the Dahlem Humanities Center.
+A special feature is the large number of "small" subjects such as Arabic and Jewish Studies.

 Freie Universität offers a comprehensive range of counseling and support services for its students.
 Besides Academic Advising and Psychological Counseling, students can also turn to the departmental advisors and mentoring offices for help.
-The Office for Students with Special Needs, the Dual Career & Family Service, the University Sports Center, and the advisory bodies of the Berlin Student Union are just a few of the many go-to points for information and support.
+The Representative for Students with DSpecial Needs and Chronic Illnesses, the Support Points of the Mental Wellbeing Project, the Dual Career & Family Service, the University Sports Center, and the advisory bodies of the Berlin Student Union are just a few of the many go-to points for information and support.

 The student associations can also be a source of help during your time at university.
 Almost every subject and institute, respectively, has a student association.
 There, students from higher semesters come together to lobby for the needs and interests of students in higher education policy.
 Furthermore, there are also other student groups that represent political interests, offer counseling, or run cafés on campus.